 Between 2015 and 2019, reports showed there are suburbs in Brisbane that have a relatively higher crime rate (particularly break-ins) than the others.

-At the end of the day you can have the safest house in a dangerous neighbourhood or the most at risk home in the safest neighbourhood.
+At the end of the day, you can have the safest house in a dangerous neighbourhood or the most at-risk home in the safest neighbourhood.
 Statistics don’t always mean certainty for everyone.

-So, whether you live in a safe and crime-free Brisbane suburb or a more dangerous one, never pass up the chance to follow these tips to protect your home:
+So, whether you live in a safe and crime-free Brisbane suburb or a dangerous one, never pass up the chance to follow these tips to protect your home:

 - Doors, Gates and Garages – have them fitted for quality deadlocks, deadlatches, deadbolts or other suitable locking devices.

-- Peep Holes – these simple devices allow you to see who’s at the door before opening them
+- Peep Holes – these simple devices allow you to see who’s at the door before opening them.

-- Emergency Plans – save local police and emergency phone numbers on your speed dial in the event of an untoward incident
+- Emergency Plans – save local police and emergency phone numbers on your speed dial in the event of an untoward incident.

 - Keep Valuables Out of Sight – don’t give a stranger passing by an opportunity to see what valuables you have inside your home.

-- Security Cameras & Alarms – check with a trusted home security provider to have them installed
+- Security Cameras & Alarms – check with a trusted home security provider to have them installed.

-- All your entryways (doors and perhaps large windows) are in excellent working order and proper locks are installed
+- All your entryways (doors and perhaps large windows) are in excellent working order and proper locks are installed.

-- Your property has proper lighting installed
+- Your property has adequate security lighting installed.

 - Have an updated record of serial numbers, models and descriptions of your valuables.